anki-decks/anki-deck-for-duolingo-chinese/README.md

 ## Content

 - Most English definitions needs to be simplified.
 The meanings that are not used in Duolingo should be removed.
 For instance, if `三`'s definition is `surname San<br /><br />three  / 3`, then it should be simplified to just "three".
-- The note for `加拿大` is very useful, but I think we don't need the individual character notes `加`, `拿`, `大`, so these ones can be deleted.
+- The line for `加拿大` is very useful, but I think we don't need the individual character notes `加`, `拿`, `大`, so these ones can be deleted.

+# TODO

+- Add pronunciation audio files
+- Fix all of the content problems
+- Once this is done, I will push the deck to the Anki shared decks